 Digital distortion or “clipping” often sounds harsh, over-compressed, and severely damages the original digital audio signal.
 Audio engineers typically avoid digital clipping like it’s the plague unless used for special effects.

 Digital clipping drastically alters an audio waveform.
-There is a ceiling that cannot be broken with digital audio, and digital clipping means the signal is flattened at that ceiling.
+There is a ceiling that cannot be broken with digital audio: 0 dBFS or 0 decibels Full Scale.
+As this ceiling is met, digital clipping happens as the signal is effectively flattened.

 Distortion can take the signal on the left and turn it into the signal on the right: